 How to Prepare against Future Ransomware Threats

-The best way to prepare against the threat of a ransomware attack is to raise the awareness of your last line of defense—employees.
-And the best way to do that is to use past ransomware examples as part of a comprehensive phishing awareness course.
-This is exactly how Cofense operates, providing simulation exercises based on real examples of ransomware attacks.
+A better way to prepare against the future ransomwares attack is to raise the awareness of end users -and the best way to do that is to use past ransomware examples as part of a comprehensive phishing awareness course.
+This is how Cofense operates, providing simulation exercises based on real examples of ransomware attacks.
 We can reduce employee susceptibility to phishing emails by up to 95%.

 To learn from ransomware examples through phishing simulation, get in touch with Cofense now and request a free demonstration.
 Our intelligence-driven solution is proven to protect businesses from ransomware threats.
-Our team will be glad to provide you with examples of ransomware attacks prevented by raising employees awareness of ransomware psychology.
+Our team will be glad to provide you with examples of ransomware attacks that have been prevented by raising employees´ awareness of ransomware psychology